-Q: What should I do if my child needs help with class work?
+Q: What should I do if my child needs help with class work or homework?

 Answer: Teachers are available to support your child, so you or your child can advocate for some extra help.
-If the necessary help goes beyond the occasional teacher conversation, your child might need other supports and you should talk with the Academic Counselor, Jen Antonuccio (call via main office).
+If the necessary help goes beyond the occasional teacher conversation, your child might need other supports and you should talk with one of the grade-level counselors (see school contacts).

 Q: How does the grading system work?